The Jesus of Your Disability Check

 Let me ask you a direct question: What husband is okay with his bride living as a cripple—scraping by, never knowing if she will have enough money to pay her bills?

-When God doesn’t heal someone, do you really think Jesus wants them to remain a cripple the rest of their life?
+When God doesn’t heal someone, do you really think Jesus wants them to remain a cripple for the rest of their life?

 Jesus is your husband.
 He is the lover of your soul.
 He is the man you’re going to spend eternity with.
 He is a better husband than any man you’re ever going to meet.
 And He always healed everyone who came to Him for healing.